FRCTeam4500/mkdocs-4500-docs/docs/2024 Badge System.md

     #### Description

-    As a programmer, you are proficient in reading and interpreting complex code.
-In order to pass, one must have the skills to read most of 2023's competition code except boilerplate files and other forms of initialization.
+    As a programmer, you should be able to read code.
+In order to pass, you need to have the skills to read most of 2023's competition code except initialization file.
+You need to be able to read files in the src folder.
 You are also not expected to understand most of the logging structure and workflow, however, you should be familiar with it's uses in post-match analysis.

     #### Deliverable